 Shakti Peethas

 Shakti Peethas are sacred sites that are presided over by goddesses.
 These goddesses are considered to be the form of Shakti but many of them are tied to the local folklore or tradition.
 Each Shakti Pitha has its own unique folklore and regional traditions.
 There are various texts stating different numbers of Shakti Peethas in the Indian subcontinent, eighteen among them are referred to as the major sites, called Astadasha Maha (major).
-While some of these Shakti Pitha shrines have been around for centuries or even millennia, others have only recently been built or renovated.
+While some of these Shakti Pitha shrines have been around for centuries or even millennia, others have only recently been rebuilt or renovated.

 In Hindu legends, Shakti Peethas acquire their origins in the narrative of Daksha's Yagya.
 The father of Sati, Daksha, is said to have arranged a yagya.
 However, he did not invite Lord Shiva to the yagya because of his dislike for him.
 When Sati, Shiva's wife, learned about the yagya, she decided to attend the yagya against the advice of Shiva.
 When Sati arrived, she had to endure Daksha's insults directed at Shiva.
 Unable to bear the humiliation, Sati committed suicide by humping into the yagya fire.
 After the death of Sati, Shiva carried her corpse and roamed around the world in grief.
 This caused a cosmic imbalance and to restore that, Vishnu cut off the corpse of Sati and to calm Shiva down.
 Her body parts fell on the earth and became sacred sites, now worshipped as the different form of the Shakti.